 Making the chowder recipe in the Instant Pot makes it fast.
 It also does not need to be monitored like stove top soup recipes.

-Any type of potatoes will be delicious in this chowder recipe.
+Potatoes.
+Any type of potatoes will be delicious in this chowder recipe (any type; Russet, Yukon, Red New, etc).

 Deglazing the Pan – an Important Step